Your Help is Needed

 Do I Get Paid Expenses

 Sadly although we are now a funded project it is our policy to continue the essence of the OPC system and remain a volunteer organisation.
 However if you go to a record office at the request of the administrator then you will be repaid any reasonable travel costs and the cost of using a camera.
 However this should be agreed before the visit is made.
 Should you decide to purchase items for your parish such as books, postcards or travel to repositories etc. then we are unable to refund these costs.
 You are not however expected to be out of pocket so it is your decision if you wish to purchase anything that will assist you in building on the material of a page.
 Much information can be gathered for free online or from local libraries.
 The administrator also holds a vast collection of resources, for further information contact Teresa Lewis.

 Yes within reason.
 Pages have a set number of main headings which should not be changed or re-ordered.
 Sub headings may be added.
 All this will be explained in How to Guides etc.

 It is recommended that you start with one parish.
 As you get more experienced within the project then you can adopt as many as you wish.

 Is There Anything That Should Not Be Published

-As with all information published about people we have to abide by the Data Protection Act.
+As with all information published about people we have to abide by the Data Protection Act which now includes the new laws included in the General Data Protection Regulations brought in in 2018.
 This means that information about possible living persons can only be published with the subjects specific written permission.
 Therefore most items are subject to the 75 or 100 year rule.
 Exception to this is are burials and death registers.
 However out of respect if photographs of graves in galleries are published then if it is that of a child under the age of 18 generally we do not include these.
 Pornographic material is naturally forbidden, however we do not censor historic newspaper reports.
 Graphic images of accidents, fires etc are also to be avoided if they include victims.
 It is a matter of respect to others.